How to get a 5 Star Hygiene Rating When Rebranding

 So, what went wrong?
 And what lessons can be learned?
 Because this scenario, although made up, is more common than you might think.

 A few weeks before the relaunch date, the food hygiene consultant is called in.
-This is the first critical error.

 The owner proudly shares pictures of the newly refurbished interior and beautifully plated dishes on social media.
 An impressive advertising board in town showcases the head chef cooking over roaring charcoal flames.
 Reservations are pouring in, and confidence is high about achieving a 5-star hygiene rating.
 As you can imagine, the emphasis is on beauty – not legal food safety compliance.

-Not Enough Time To Embed The Food Safety Management System Into Practice
+3️⃣ Insufficient Time To Embed The Food Safety Management System Into Practice

-A robust Food Safety Management System is essential.
-It must reflect the new menu clearly.
-Gourmet dishes using high risk foods (e.g. live raw shellfish, or steak tartare), and use of complex processes (e.g. sous vide cooking), or complex equipment (e.g. vacuum packing) require careful thought, and documentation.
-In addition, new monitoring procedures may need to be developed and consistently implemented.
-In this scenario, the management team had provided new staff training to cover customer service standards.
-However they failed to allow sufficient time to train and supervise staff in the new menu, and food safety processes.
-Embedding the food safety management into practice was overlooked.
+In our imaginary scenario, the management team had provided new staff training to cover customer service standards.
+However they failed to think about the time it takes to sufficiently train and supervise staff in the new menu, and new food safety processes.
+Embedding the food safety management into practice had been overlooked.

 So instead of celebrating a sparkling relaunch day with a proud 5-star hygiene rating, the owner now faces immediate damage control.
 Not just damage to ego and pride – but damage to business reputation and revenue loss from a poor hygiene score.